timbertson/autonose/readme.md

 1. [done] watcher: detect tests run and which files they touch
 2. [done] runner: file modification tracking
+3. [done] watcher: only rerun tests relevant to changed files
 3. runner: use watcher info to rerun tests
 4. gui: basic terminal (curses) which basically just watches test run output, with a status line at the bottom